realrolfje/anonimatron/resources/documentation/README.md

 at the time of running the command are automatically listed.

-Have fun playing with anonimatron, and don't forget to post bugs or feature requests at [https://github.com/realrolfje/anonimatron]
+Have fun playing with anonimatron, and don't forget to check the documentation, post bugs or request features at [https://github.com/realrolfje/anonimatron]

 Kind regards,